 Furthermore, we are offering you the option to request the complete Whois data for a specific domain under http://registrar.1and1.info/domains_raa/whois.
 In addition to the information above, you will find the following data:

 Registrar Abuse Contact Information (Email, Phone Number)

 Tech Contact Data (Name, Address, Phone Number, Email)

 The WHOIS Lookup can confirm if a domain has been registered or not, this may also provide information such as the Registrar and Registry information as well as the domain status, the created, expiry and updated dates and nameservers for any given domain.

 Why is there no detailed Whois Information for some domain names?

 Due to GDPR no personal can be displayed any longer.
 Furthermore, some domain owners use private domain registration where the personal data is kept confidential, hence these information cannot be accessed using the WHOIS Lookup.

 What is the difference between the Whois Lookup and a Domaincheck?

-Meanwhile, the Domaincheck helps to identify whether or not a particular domain name is available, the Whois Lookup gives you access to further publicly available information regarding a registered domain.
-Should your requested domain name still be available, you can use both the Whois Service, as well as the Domaincheck in order to easily register your desired domain name with 1&1.
+The Domaincheck helps to identify whether or not a particular domain name is available to register.
+The WHOIS Lookup gives you access to further limited information regarding a registered domain.
+Should your requested domain name still be available, you can use both the WHOIS Service, as well as the Domaincheck in order to easily register your desired domain name with 1&1.
 Furthermore, we recommend suitable domain alternatives in case a particular domain name is registered already.
-Regardless of whether you use our Whois Lookup or Domaincheck, our main goal is to offer you the best support possible on your way to your desired domain name.
+Regardless of whether you use our WHOIS Lookup or Domaincheck, our main goal is to offer you the best support possible on your way to your desired domain name.